tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors are:

-        * "- IllegalParams:  an incorrect handle parameter"
+        * "IllegalParams:  an incorrect handle parameter"
-        * "- IllegalParams:  called on a closed handle"
+        * "IllegalParams:  called on a closed handle"
-        * "- IllegalParams:  neither stdin, stdout nor stderr is choosen"
+        * "IllegalParams:  neither stdin, stdout nor stderr is choosen"
-        * "- IllegalParams:  a requested IO operation is not supported by the handle (one of std* is not piped)"
+        * "IllegalParams:  a requested IO operation is not supported by the handle (one of std* is not piped)"

         The main reason to use ``shutdown()`` is to send EOF to a